Farid Mansour (businessman)

-Egyptian businessman who founded PricewaterhouseCoopers (PwC) in Egypt.
+Egyptian businessman who led the merger of Coopers & Lybrand and Price Waterhouse alongside Afifi Alshahawi PricewaterhouseCoopers in Egypt.
+The first office PwC was founded in 1907 in Egypt under the name Pricewaterhouse, which later in 1980 merged with Coopers & Lybrand.
 Born to an Austrian Mother and an Egyptian father.
 He was also a Rotarian, and Chairman of the Quseir Heritage Preservation Society.
-President of the Islamic and Coptic Museum in Egypt, heading the renovation and restoration.
+President of the Islamic and Coptic Museum Friendship Associations in Egypt, heading the renovation and restoration.
+He had 4 sons Tarek (Eldest), Sherif, Hani and Ahmed (Youngest).
+Also he had 13 grandchildren which Karim is the oldest and Ali was the youngest.